-The .genomecov.bed file structure is similar to the output file of bedtools genomecov -bg.
+The full_res.bed file structure is similar to the output file of bedtools genomecov -bg.
 The contents are identical if the bedtools command line is executed after filtering out alignments with mapping quality value of 0, and possibly filtering by a target BED (if specified).

-Example contents of the .genomecov.bed file:
+The following is an example of the contents of the full_res.bed file: